herrkraatz/react-unit-testing/README.md

 });
 ```

+So we already have an Integration Test engine ready !!

+The reasons:
-Everything in React is a Component, also the Redux Store Provider.
-With Mocha/Chai and Jest/Enzyme we can render the entire React App in memory, and voilá:
+- Everything in React is a Component, also the Redux Store Provider wrapped around our React Components.

-We already have an Integration Test engine !!
+- Mocha/Chai and Jest/Enzyme renders the entire React App in memory.
+- Within our Node.js Setup, `jsdom` module simulates a browser for us, to simulate (user) interactions.

 ## <a id="chapter4"></a>4.
 Links

 ### Have a look !

-Testing with React-Redux App:
+Our React-Redux App:
 - Stephen Grider, Repo: https://github.com/StephenGrider/AdvancedReduxCode
 - Stephen Grider, Udemy Course "Advanced React and Redux": https://www.udemy.com/react-redux-tutorial